L-Health/L-Health-CC/README.md

   - 404 Not Found: User not found.

 ## Authentication
+The endpoints for getting, updating, and deleting user information require an <b>authentication</b> token.
+The token should be included in the Authorization header of the request in the following format:
-Authorization: Bearer <token>
+- Authorization: Bearer <token>

 ## Error Handling
 The API uses standard HTTP status codes to indicate the success or failure of an API request:
-- 200 OK: The request was successful.
+- <b>200 OK</b>: The request was successful.
-- 201 Created: The resource was successfully created.
+- <b>201 Created<b>: The resource was successfully created.
-- 400 Bad Request: The request was invalid or cannot be otherwise served.
+- <b>400 Bad Request<b>: The request was invalid or cannot be otherwise served.
-- 401 Unauthorized: The request requires user authentication.
+- <b>401 Unauthorized<b>: The request requires user authentication.
-- 404 Not Found: The requested resource could not be found.
+- <b>404 Not Found<b>: The requested resource could not be found.
-- 500 Internal Server Error: An error occurred on the server.
+- <b>500 Internal Server Error<b>: An error occurred on the server.

 #